From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining: Method

 \subsection{Tree-structured Thought Representation}

-The structure shown here is an example of a hierarchical tree representation used to organize complex concepts or computations.
-At the highest level, a root node represents the overall entity or idea, which is decomposed into several child nodes capturing its main reasoning steps.
+Figure \ref{fig:tree_flat} shows an example of a flat text and its corresponding hierarchical tree representation used to organize complex concepts or computations.
+The sentences with the same color in \ref{fig:flat_text} and \ref{fig:tree_text} correspond to each other.
+At the highest level of the tree-structured text, a root node represents the overall entity or idea, which is decomposed into several child nodes capturing its main reasoning steps.
 Each child node can further branch into its own children, reflecting more finer-grained operations that collectively define the meaning of their parent node.
 This layer-wise decomposition continues recursively until the leaf nodes that represent the most basic, indivisible units in the structure.
 The edges between nodes indicate the compositional relationships, where parent nodes depend on or aggregate information from their children.
 The hierarchical levels correspond to different degrees of abstraction, with higher levels summarizing or coordinating the details specified at lower levels.

+In TreEvo, the entire tree-structured thought is generated by LLM as a holistic structured entity, with hierarchical information explicitly encoded using structured symbolic delimiters.
+Each node and its children are separated by these symbols, establishing clear boundaries that distinguish reasoning units at different levels of abstraction.
+This allows the model to produce a complete hierarchical representation in one step, while preserving the modularity and compositionality of its constituent sub-trees.
+By maintaining these explicit structural cues, the generated thought provides a coherent framework that can later be systematically explored and modified, supporting principled evolution of alternative tree configurations.

 On this basis, TreEvo is significantly different from the well-known Chain-of-Thought(CoT) \cite{wei2022chain} and Tree-of-Thought(ToT) \cite{yao2023tree}.
 CoT treats a thought as a sequence of reasoning steps.
 ToT also organizes a thought as a sequence of reasoning steps, and integrates multiple related thoughts as a tree.
 That is, sibling reasoning steps under the same sub-tree typically share the same reasoning prefix.
 In contrast, TreEvo regards a whole tree as a thought.
 Consequently, the generation of the thoughts are also different.
 In CoT, the whole thought is generated by constructively appending reasoning steps.
 In ToT, the generation of a thought is to find the optimal complete branch from the root to one leaf.
 In TreEvo, we need to search the space of tree-structured representations, where EA can be adopted.